unifiedjs/unifiedjs.github.io/doc/learn/create-a-remark-plugin.md

 ### Case

 Before we start, let’s first outline what we want to make.
-Say we have the following text file:
+Say we have the following file:

 ```markdown
 Look, the moon :new_moon_with_face: